 After receiving his BA from Pacific Lutheran University in May of 2010, Adam worked as the Student Employment Coordinator at PLU for two years before returning to his home, Portland.

-Adam was hired as the Administrative Coordinator at the SBLC in June of 2013.
+Adam spent a year as a classroom SPED assistant prior to being hired as the Administrative Coordinator at the SBLC in June of 2013.
 In June of 2016, Adam was promoted to Operations and Marketing Manager.

-In his free time, Adam enjoys spending time with his family and friends, hiking, playing basketball, and going to concerts.
+In his free time, Adam enjoys spending time with his family and friends, singing, hiking, playing basketball, and seeing live music.
 Go Ducks and Go Blazers!

 Ashley was born in Miami, Florida and has been living in Oregon for over 8 years.
 She is currently a student at Portland State University majoring in health services administration with a minor in general science and business.
 Before becoming part of the SBLC she worked at Portland State University’s office of Global Diversity & Inclusion as a student worker for 3 years.